MicrosoftDocs/learn/learn-pr/azure-devops/configure-infrastructure-azure-pipelines/includes/1-introduction.md

 ## Learning objectives

-In this module, you'll:
+After completing this module, you'll be able to:

-- Learn what we mean by _configuration as code_ and discover the kinds of tools you can use to configure your systems.
+- Define what we mean by _configuration as code_, and discover the kinds of tools you can use to configure your systems.
 - Apply an Ansible playbook that configures service accounts on a Linux virtual machine running on Azure.
 - Create a pipeline in Azure Pipelines that configures your infrastructure when the pipeline runs.